ms-iot/imx-iotcore/Documentation/provisioning.md

 Missing features required for a complete provisioning implementation:
 * A connection to an OEM database to assign per-device information such as MAC addresses, serial numbers, and other SMBIOS customizations.
-* A connection to an OEM database to save the TPM Endorsement Key Certificates.
+* A connection to an OEM database to save the TPM Endorsement Key Public Key.
-* Host side cross-signing of the Endorsement Key Certificate to prove that the TPM is trusted by the OEM.
+* Host side creation of the Endorsement Key Certificate to prove that the TPM is trusted by the OEM.
 * Factory integration to power off the device and start provisioning the next on success or to raise an alert on failure.
 * Saving Secure Boot UEFI variables to the device to enable secure boot.
 The required boot critical drivers are not signed yet.
 * fTPM Endorsement Primary Seed derived from secret unique identity retrieved from a Trusted/Secure CAAM after High Assurance Boot.
 Currently the secret is randomly generated and will be different if RPMB is cleared.